 Calling all affluent adventure seekers!
 If you’re in the market for a new personal aircraft, you owe it to yourself to check out the Icon A5 amphibious monoplane.
 The Icon A5 can not only land on both land and sea, but it also sports a revolutionary new design that makes it incredibly easy to fly.
 In fact, the A5 is so user-friendly that even an entirely untrained pilot should be able to fly it ― and even more impressively, land it.

 The A5 is designed and manufactured to make flying your own plane as easy as possible, and that applies to several different aspects of the aircraft.
 Not only is the plane fully amphibious ― as Icon says, “the A5 makes your lake an airport” ― but you can also fold the wings in and transport the entire plane using Icon’s custom-built amphibious trailer to pull your aircraft behind a truck or SUV.
-While the Icon A5 costs $389,000, all you need up front is a fully refundable $5,000 deposit, which Icon indicates will reserve your A5 “for domestic delivery in 2019.”
+While the Icon A5 costs $359,000, all you need up front is a fully refundable US$ 5,000 deposit, which Icon indicates will reserve your A5 “for domestic delivery in United States.”

 The Icon A5’s revolutionary design simplifies the in-flight experience so much that the dashboard resembles that of a sports car far more than it looks like an airplane cockpit.
 This is thanks in large part to Icon’s innovative Angle of Attack indicator, which combines several traditional indicators into one convenient display.
 With the A5’s Angle of Attack safety system, all a pilot needs to do is keep the plane in the indicator’s green zone, which tells you whether you’re flying at a safe angle or not.